PortalTechnologiesInc/lib/docs/resources/faq.md

 ### Do I need to run a Lightning node?

 Not necessarily.
-You can use Nostr Wallet Connect (NWC) with a hosted wallet service like Alby.
+You can use Nostr Wallet Connect (NWC) with a hosted wallet service like Alby, or use the built-in wallet powered by the Breez SDK.

-### Can I use Portal in the browser?

-Yes, the TypeScript SDK works in both Node.js and browser environments.

 ### How do I handle user sessions?

 Use JWT tokens issued by Portal for session management.
 See [JWT Tokens Guide](../guides/jwt-tokens.md).

 ## Payment Questions

-### What's the minimum payment amount?

-Technically 1 millisat, but practically ~1 sat due to Lightning Network routing.

 ### What happens if a payment fails?